Despite cold, balloons fly at Macy's Thanksgiving Day parade

 He said he loves the tradition of attending the parade, driving from Leonia, New Jersey, in the early hours to see the bands and balloons and racing for a good spot.

-Diana Ross, John Legend, Martina McBride and the Muppets from "Sesame Street" were slated to perform in the frigid cold.
+Diana Ross, John Legend, Martina McBride and the Muppets from "Sesame Street" performed in the frigid cold.

 Thursday has the potential to be New York City's coldest Thanksgiving since 1901, when the temperature only got as high as 26 degrees (-3.3 Celsius).
 The coldest on record was in 1871, when the warmest it got was 22 degrees (-5.5 Celsius).